Seigyoku/customarmortest/README.txt

 must be placed within \forge\mcp\jars\bin\minecraft.jar\armor for this to properly work.
 I don't know of a way currently to achieve custom armor rendering without altering the .jar at this time, however this should be of help for those who wish to understand how to make this work in the first place.

-The Mod is not written with MultiPlayer in mind, so there is no supplied server-side coding.
+The Mod is not written for MultiPlayer, so there is no supplied server-side coding.